ClassiCube/ClassiCube/readme.md

 * GameCube - unfinished, but usable (can [download from here](https://www.classicube.net/download/gamecube))
 * Wii - unfinished, but usable (can [download from here](https://www.classicube.net/download/wii))
 * 3DS - unfinished, but usable (can [download from here](https://www.classicube.net/download/3ds))
+* Wii U - unfinished, major issues (if you have a GitHub account, can [download from here](https://github.com/ClassiCube/ClassiCube/actions/workflows/build_wiiu.yml))
 * Switch - unfinished, but usable (if you have a GitHub account, can [download from here](https://github.com/ClassiCube/ClassiCube/actions/workflows/build_switch.yml))
 * PSP - unfinished, rendering issues (can [download from here](https://www.classicube.net/download/psp))
 * PS Vita - unfinished, rendering issues (can [download from here](https://www.classicube.net/download/vita))